-I’ve made this lasagna as a way to deal with some vegetables rests I still had in my fridge, things like a broccoli stem, half a cauliflower and a few shriveled carrots.
+I’ve made this Roasted Vegetable Lasagna as a way to deal with some vegetables rests I still had in my fridge, things like a broccoli stem, half a cauliflower and a few shriveled carrots.
 I don’t like throwing away food so my recipe notebooks are full with these kind of recipes using dubious looking vegetable rests or things like leftover mash potatoes, cooked noodles or rests of sauces.
 The result was delicious, nobody noticed in the end that the carrots had reached their peak about a week before…, it is a recipe that I will definitely repeat.

 The inspiration was a recipe from A Pinch of Yum.
 I changed a few things but you can see the original here.